AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 1. In the **Classroom Location** dialog box, enter the following details:

    * Type the **Classroom Location Name**.
 Use a unique name.
-Otherwise, Captivate Prime displays an error message.
+Otherwise, Learning Manager displays an error message.
    * Type the location description in the **Location Information** field.
 This field is optional.
    * Type the **Location URL**.
 Learner can see this information in the classroom details.
 The URL can also be a maps location URL, if required.
 This is an optional field.
    * Type the number of available seats in the **Seat Limit** field.
 This indicates the seat capacity of the classroom.
 This value can be changed when creating the actual instructor-led training event.